oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

   - Supplying a new image with new or changed model files.

-After the changes are in place, you can tell the operator to load the changes and propagate them to a running domain by altering the domain resource's `image` or `restartVersion` attribute.
+After the changes are in place, you can tell the operator to apply the changes and propagate them to a running domain by altering the domain resource's `image` or `restartVersion` attribute.

 #### Important notes